In this article: read the review of Scythe – a board game, set in an alternate reality Eastern Europe with giant mechs controlling the rural land.

 Each player receives a randomly selected faction mat which starts in a predefined location on the game board.
 Faction mats determine faction’s special abilities, their starting power, and starting combat cards.

 Variety is added with (also randomly selected) player mats which tell you what actions (like building, producing, trading, and moving) and at what cost you will have during the game.
 They also set your starting coins, popularity, objective cards, and starting order.

 Your main character miniature is placed on the starting point on the board with your two workers on the tiles adjacent.

 How to play Scythe?

-The trick here is that every action cost something (resources, coins, popularity or power), and gains something else (produces resources, workers, grants movement, coins, cards, popularity or power).
+The trick here is that every action costs something (resources, coins, popularity, or power), and gains something else (produces resources, workers, grants movement, coins, cards, popularity, or power).